-- 1. It has at least 10 LWV-VA members. - 2.
-It has adopted a non-partisan policy. - 3.
+- 1. It has at least 5 LWV-VA members. - 2.
+It has adopted the state's non-partisan and DEI policies. - 3.
 It is operating in compliance with LWV-VA bylaws. - 4.
 Procedures are in place for the LWV-VA Board to administer the funds of the League-at-Large. - 5.
-If applicable, League-at-Large leaders demonstrate understanding of and compliance with the Guide to Financial Policies & Procedures for accounting for monies received and expended. - 6.
-The League-at-Large has developed a simple income/expense budget for managing its finances. - 7.
+The League-at-Large has developed a simple income/expense budget for managing its finances. - 6.
 Recognition is recommended by the Membership Director and the designated coach/advisor.